NicolasGuilloux/chaplean-dto-handler-bundle/Doc/ParamConverter.md

 ### Validation Groups

-To define the validation groups, you need to explicitly declare the `ParamConverter` in the controller action and ser the option `groups`.
+To define the validation groups, you need to explicitly declare the `ParamConverter` in the controller action and set the option `groups`.
 The following example uses the annotation configuration:

 ```
 @ParamConverter(